ABC of Astronomy – A Is for Astronomy

 Top Five Dubious Astronomy Stories 2014

 Have you read about the Top Ten Astronomy Stories for 2014?
 This article is complementary to it.
 Here are my choices for the top five debatable stories of the year.
-They were widely reported, but there isn't really enough evidence to accept their conclusions.
+They were widely reported, but there isn't yet enough evidence to accept their conclusions.

 Top Ten Astronomy Stories 2013